antwanvdm/php-vagrant/README.md

     # Create the .vagrantuser file (and check them afterwards)
     ./_scripts/create_vagrantuser_file.sh
     ...
-    # Up the project
+    # Up the project (enter password in process for changing hosts file)
     vagrant up
     ```

-* Go to http://php7.dev to find your phpinfo() page
+* Go to http://php7-vagrant.dev to find your phpinfo() page
 * You're ready to develop inside the 'public' folder!

 ## Other References